 During the week Wyatt is a Technical Software Consultant with Industrial Logic, specializing in XP/Lean/Agile principles and practices, helping Fortune 100 companies improve their software development process.
 When Wyatt is not at the cello or coaching software organizations or working on a construction project he can be found experimenting in his kitchen whipping up something yummy for family and friends.

 Wyatt has a deep passion for excellence in music, in 2018 he and his wife, Monika, founded Pierce Hill Performing Arts, a 501(c)3 non-profit organization with a mission of providing scholarships for young musicians, in need of financial support to help reach their potential, for summer music camps and private lessons.

 Wyatt resides in Viroqua in a renewable energy-efficient home he built with Monika and their four children.

-This is Wyatt's third season at Pierce Hill Performing Arts.
+This is Wyatt's fourth season at Pierce Hill Performing Arts.

 Wyatt performs on a Gennaro Gagliano cello, Cremona, Italy, ca. 1750.